 As we near the one-year mark of this pandemic, there are still a lot of unknowns about COVID-19 and the long-term impacts it could have on survivors.
 However, there are some facts, one of which is the role inpatient rehabilitation has played in helping those severely effected by the virus recover.
 These COVID-19 survivors have had long ICU stays.

-As these patients improve and leave the ICUs and acute care hospitals, we must carefully examine the needs of these patients to get them back to their pre-COVID-19 lives.
+As they improve and are able to leave the ICUs and acute care hospitals, the level of care provided at inpatient rehabilitation hospitals has been able to get them back to their pre-COVID-19 lives.

 The impact of a Cytokine Storm

 We know from our experience that these patients’ brains and organs are exposed to what has been termed a “Cytokine Storm.”
 The virus not only attacks the lungs, but also causes cytokines to be released that cause a severe inflammatory response throughout the entire body.
 The brain, muscles, nerves and other organs are all affected.
 This takes place while the patient lies motionless and severely ill.

 We know from previous studies of critically ill patients that they will leave the ICU with physical, cognitive and behavioral problems.
 While the patient is in the ICU, everyone is feverishly working to save their life–adjusting ventilators, balancing complicated intravenous medicines and even dialysis.
 As a result, it is easy to miss the cognitive and behavioral changes that have taken place.
 Weakness is attributed to having been “sick” and in bed a long time.